Symposium Introduction

 Disturbed by a vanishing spirit of civil discussion about difficult topics, whether it be the protracted abortion conflict or the long endeavor to make America a more just society, this book by two trained Lutheran theologians addresses not just academic colleagues but all Christian believers—those people of ordinary faith—urging them to seek new pathways to more open, measured, and reasonable debate of such topics.

 I am one of those ordinary Christians, a Catholic Benedictine Sister, with degrees in German Literature and Canon Law.
 I am keenly interested in the arguments Carr and Helmer make to ease the harsh conditions of conflict our society faces.
-They diagnose “a sickness in the body of Christ” and hope to work out a theological model for turning intense conflict into productive justice-seeking (p.
-5).
+They diagnose “a sickness in the body of Christ” and hope to work out a theological model for turning intense conflict into productive justice-seeking (5).
 At stake is the transformation of the body of Christ into an agent of reconciliation, even in a world and church as “messy” as this one.

 As the book points out, the term ‘justification by faith,” so important to Protestant churches, is central to this task: it is “the unique work of the Christian God who takes action on behalf of sinners in order to forgive them their sins.”
 Justification is more than a cliché—it matters today as a “forensic” public speech act that declares God’s powerful activity and forgiveness (37-39).
 But it needs updating, they write.
 The challenge is “how to make sense of God’s restorative word of life in the context of devastation, death, and disputes about how to name and address injustice” (39).

 When the authors speak about “updating” justification, I as a Catholic Christian want to cite the historic 1999 Joint Declaration on the Doctrine of Justification between the Roman Catholic Church and the Lutheran World Federation.
-As the Declaration states, Catholic and Lutheran churches are now able to “articulate a common understanding of our justification by God’s grace in Christ” as a sound basis of dialogue (pp. 8-9).
+As the Declaration states, Catholic and Lutheran churches are now able to “articulate a common understanding of our justification by God’s grace in Christ” as a sound basis of dialogue (8-9).
 Justification “always remains the unmerited gift of grace” (18).
 The document does not cover all teachings on justification, but it does encompass a crucial “common understanding” about the basic truth of the doctrine.
 Remaining differences are no longer cause “for doctrinal condemnations” (9).

 To me this joint Lutheran-Catholic Declaration is a perhaps neglected ecumenical piece of the argument that Carr and Helmer make about the way justification creates a foundation for honest dialogue even in discouraging, polarized times.
 Mention of the Joint Declaration would sharpen their point by including Catholic Christians more directly.